English: average number of VET trainees per trainer [if required, specify: given trade, VET institution, school year]

 How to Collect and Analyse the Required Data

-Calculate the indicator's value by dividing the total number of trainees enrolled in the given VET program by the number of trainers in the same VET program.
+To calculate the indicator's value, divide the total number of trainees enrolled in the given vocational education and training (VET) program by the number of trainers in the same VET program.

 If the trainers teach in more than one VET program, then only the relative share directly related to the given VET program should be counted.
 For example, if a trainer spends 50% of his time training veterinarian students and 50% of his time training animal husbandry students than he should only be counted as 0,5 trainer in trainee-trainer ratio for each of the VET programs.

 The data can be obtained from registers of VET providers, teacher records and education authorities.